RomanBase/hand_signature/README.md

 ## `HandSignature`

-This widget handles the visual style of the signature curve.
+This widget handles touch gestures and draws curve on canvas.

 - `control`: The `HandSignatureControl` that processes input and stores the raw data.
 - `drawer`: The `HandSignatureDrawer` that handles the painting of the signature.
   - Comes with prebuild Drawers:
     - `LineSignatureDrawer`: Basic line with single line width.
     - `ShapeSignatureDrawer`: Default drawer, mimics ink pen.
-Various line with based on velocity and/or pressure.
-Also good for exporting in svg.
+Various line width based on the velocity and/or pressure.
+Also good option for exporting to svg file.
     - `ArcSignatureDrawer`: Mimics ink pen, less performant then Shape drawer.
 Default drawer when exporting toImage.
-    - `DynamicSignatureDrawer`: Dynamically selects the drawing type based on provided args {'type' = 'shape', 'color' = 0xFFAA00BB, 'width' = 2.0}
+    - `DynamicSignatureDrawer`: Dynamically selects the drawing type based on provided args {'type' = 'shape', 'color' = 0xFFAA00BB, 'width' = 2.0}.
-    - `MultiSignatureDrawer`: Combines multiple drawers, allowing for complex effects
+    - `MultiSignatureDrawer`: Combines multiple drawers, allowing for complex effects and layering.

 ### Custom Drawer

 You can create a custom drawer by extending `HandSignatureDrawer` and implementing the `paint` method.
-This allows for full control over how the signature is rendered.
+This allows the full control over how the signature is rendered.

 ```dart
 class MyCustomDrawer extends HandSignatureDrawer {